 Loblaws offers on-line ordering with express pick-up, ideally for seniors or those in isolation.
 Go to https://www.loblaws.ca/pcexpress and sign in at the top of your screen with a PC ID (or create one).
 You then drive in to collect your bagged order for a small fee (from McArthur Ave location, 613 744-0705).
 Loblaws will also deliver your online order if you sign up at https://www.loblaws.ca/delivery.

-Epicuria is open with slightly reduced hours (closed Sunday and Monday).
-They take telephone orders, online orders, arrange for store-front pick-up and deliver.
+Epicuria has re-opened with slightly reduced hours, Monday to Friday 10:30am to 4:30pm and Saturday 9:30am to 1:30pm.
+They also take telephone orders, online orders, arrange for store-front pick-up and they deliver.
 They ask that delivery be for customers who are unable to go out or who should not go out.
-To all others, they encourage curb side pick up.
 If you’d like to place an order for meal deliveries or curbside pickup, please use the delivery form or call (613) 745-7356 ext 225 or ext 221